-The third category by which Paul wanted to know the Lord better was conformity to His death.
+The second area in which Paul wanted to know the Lord was “the fellowship of his sufferings.”

 Fellowship is partnership.
 This is not partnership with the sufferings of Christ upon the cross.
 Only He was qualified to die for our sins.
 This is partnership in His sufferings while He walked on earth.
 He was criticized for going to a party with sinners.
 He suffered religious persecution.

 Paul said, “I want to be a partner in his sufferings.”
 He had already stated the following in 3:8: ” . . . for whom I have suffered the loss of all things.”
 No one likes to suffer.
 Paul was no masochist.
 He had no desire to inflict wounds upon himself for Christ.
 Standing in the snow barefoot is no virtue.
 Wearing a burlap bag or horsehair underwear inflicts pain but has no spiritual value.
 Laying on a bed of spikes may torture the flesh but it does nothing for the spiritual life.
 These things will not subdue our sin capacity.
 Our flesh will not improve by this kind of suffering.